ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 when the world is burning, offering a screen instead of a mirror isn't providing a "break", it is administering a paralytic, parasitic dynamic.
 It pacifies the masses, keeping their attention farmed and their bodies docile while the elite structural dynamics remain unchallenged.

 but I argue that the death of the author it is also a birth of the self.
 When the fan realizes the idol is just an "employee of a system," the illusion shatters.
 It hurts, but it restores the fan's autonomy.
 They pull their attention, the most valuable currency in the 21st century, out of the anesthetic engine.
-They can see the value in their attention and how it is morally gratifying to support dynamics and artists that do speak up for what the person cares about deeply.
+They can see the value in their attention and how it is morally gratifying to support dynamics and artists that do speak up for what the person cares about deeply; a reclamation of autonomy.

+we can see how meaning emerges from attention flows, how moral systems collapse or cohere under pressure, how the systemic supressed "self" of the fan can emerge through the dissolution of the idolç a reallocation of love toward where it can actually matter for that person.

+this is a way to strengthen the nodes of the network that actually reciprocate care.

+writing this feels kind of like a field notes from a system in phase transition, the moment when enough nodes recognize the architecture of their own exploitation that the network topology itself begins to shift.

 those who stayed silent are now seen through.
 This is a prophetic observation about the unsustainability of the current model of fame.